Give your body a boost and start your day with immune-boosting vitamins and minerals with these Lemon Ginger Turmeric Shots.

 - It's dairy-free and caffeine-free

-- Use it as a preventative remedy for cough and colds
+- Use it as a preventative remedy for sore throats, cough and colds

 - Coconut Water is a delicious, nutritious and natural beverage that's extremely good for you.
 When buying bottled coconut water, avoid brands with added sugar, sweeteners or flavors.

-- Ginger is nice and spicy, it’s an anti-inflammatory and it boosts your immune system, which means it’s a natural weapon against cold and flu.
+- Ginger is nice and spicy, it's an anti-inflammatory and it boosts your immune system, which means it's a natural weapon against a cold, especially during flu season.

 - Honey is used as a sweetener in the shots.
 Make sure to choose a high-quality brand, because some lower-quality ones may be mixed with syrup.